apoorva-anand19/LHL-SQL-Project/README.md

 ## Future Goals

-- Given more time and most importantly, clarity and direction, would create new tables with what we think might be data value and do analysis based on that.
+- Given more time and most importantly, clarity and direction, would create new tables with what we think might be unique and distinct data and of value and do analysis based on that.